saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   **Daily Query Limit:** Checks `public.copilot_queries_log` for authenticated users or `public.anon_usage` for unauthenticated users to enforce daily query limits.
 Logs queries for authenticated users and increments counts for unauthenticated users.
 *   **Input:** Receives `userQuery` and `comparisonsData` (a simplified list of multi-comparisons) from the frontend.
 *   **API Key Retrieval & Rotation:** Retrieves `LONGCAT_AI_API_KEY`s and handles rate limits.
-*   **`systemPrompt`:** Explicitly instructs the AI to identify relevant comparison blog posts and provide their titles with **Markdown links in the format `[Title of Comparison Blog Post](/multi-comparison/slug-of-comparison-blog-post)`**. **It also instructs the AI to suggest 1 to 3 new, related comparative analysis topics or video pairs based on the user's query and the existing library content.**
+*   **`systemPrompt`:** Explicitly instructs the AI to identify relevant comparison blog posts and provide their titles with **Markdown links in the format `[Title of Comparison Blog Post](/multi-comparison/slug-of-comparison-blog-post)`**. **It also instructs the AI to suggest 1 to 3 new, related comparative analysis topics or video pairs based on your query and the existing library content.**
 *   **Longcat AI API Call:** Sends the formatted comparison data and user query to the Longcat AI API.
 *   **Response:** Returns a `200 OK` response with the AI's `aiResponse` containing the recommendations with clickable Markdown links and new topic suggestions.
 *   **Error Handling:** Includes comprehensive `try-catch` blocks, **returning 403 status for limit exceedances.**